vigneshsweekaran/vigneshsweekaran.github.io/content/maven/tutorials/02-generate-a-sample-java-application-using-maven.md

-# Generate a sample java application using maven
+## Generate a sample java application using maven

 ### Reference
 * [How to install Maven](/content/maven/tutorials/01-installations)
 * [Official documentaion](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)

-Maven has a build in command to generate a sample maven application.
+Maven has a build in command to generate a sample java application.

 Run the following command to generate the sample java application
 ```